 He received his B.A. and M.A. from the University of Toronto and his Ph.D. from Stanford University.
 Before joining UGent he was an Andrew W. Mellon Foundation Postdoctoral Fellow in the Humanities at McGill University and a Killam Postdoctoral Research Fellow at the University of British Columbia.

 He is the author of Libel and Lampoon: Satire in the Courts, 1670-1792 (Oxford University Press, 2022).

-Prof. Bricker is the Pincipal Investigator for HACIDA: Humor and Conflict in the Digital Age, a multi-university Scientific Research Network funded by an ENLIGHT RISE Grant; serves as the Academic Director of the Strategic Institutional Partnership between UGent and the University of Toronto; and is the Lead Coordinator for GEMS (The Group for Early Modern Studies at UGent: https://gemsugent.wordpress.com/ / https://www.facebook.com/GEMSUGent/).
-If you study the early modern period, broadly understood, and are interested in presenting at one of GEMS' seminars, then send Prof. Bricker an email.
+Prof. Bricker is the Pincipal Investigator for HACIDA: Humor and Conflict in the Digital Age, a multi-university Scientific Research Network funded by an ENLIGHT RISE Grant; serves as the Academic Director of the Strategic Institutional Partnership between UGent and the University of Toronto; and is the Lead Coordinator for GEMS (The Group for Early Modern Studies) at UGent: https://gemsugent.wordpress.com/ / https://www.facebook.com/GEMSUGent/.
+If you study the early modern period, broadly understood, and are interested in presenting at one of GEMS's seminars, then send Prof. Bricker an email.
 Prof. Bricker serves as co-coordinator for the English Literature Section with Prof. Stef Craps.

 You can schedule an appointment with Prof. Bricker here!